FourThievesVinegar/solderless-microlab/docs/assembly-lab-control-unit.md

 ## Lab Control Unit Housing assembly

-With the release of version 0.5 of the Microlab, we recommend enclosing the Lab Control Units in an enclosure that provides protection to the components and standard interfaces to the other units.
+With the release of version 0.5 of the Microlab, we recommend enclosing the Lab Control Unit in a housing that provides protection to the components inside and standard interfaces to the other Microlab components.
 This enclosure can be produced using corrugated plastic or another rigid, durable, waterproof material that you are comfortable cutting and shaping into a box.
 Because folded corrugated plastic tends to return to its original position, it may be necessary to cut off tabs and re-attach them with duct tape, which provides more flexibility.
 The pictured enclosure is 8" x 6" x 4" and fits all of the Lab Control Unit components comfortably inside.
 We also recommend a small 5v fan to ensure air flow.
 Components and velcro straps can be attached to the enclosure using short M3 screws, washers, and nuts.

 ### Cutting the housing

 - Cut a hole for the display (take care measuring so that the hole fits the screen as closely as possible).
+   - We recommend placing additional material above and below the display on the inside of the case to secure it in place.
 - Cut holes for the cables, the barrel plug connectors (if using them), and the button for the light (if using it)
 - We also recommend cutting holes for a fan to prevent overheating
 - TODO: Add in-progress pics of case production